Pegasusor001/Budget_Manager/README.md

-# BucketUp
+# BUDGET

-BucketUp is an LHL final project that makes budgeting a breeze.
+BUDGET is an LHL final project that makes budgeting a breeze.
 Our objective with this project was to make a budgeting application that makes it fast and intuitive to set up a budget for experienced budgeters, but also easy to get up and running for users who might be newer to the craft.

    Using the latest front-end frameworks, and a robust express backend we've automated the boring stuff while still leaving room for the user to create a fully customized budget!